XueFuzhao/XueFuzhao.github.io/_pages/about.md

 Research
 ======
 My current research mainly focus on Natural Language Processing, especially Dialogue Relation Extraction.
-In addition, I'm highly interested in many other related areas like Machine Learning, Knowledge Graph, 情] Information Retrieval , Computer Vision, Speech, and High Performance Computing.
+In addition, I'm highly interested in many other related areas like Machine Learning, Knowledge Graph, Information Retrieval , Computer Vision, Speech, and High Performance Computing.
 I am always happy to chat with others about interesting research ideas, and looking for academic collaborations.
 Please drop me an email if you are interested in collaborating with me.

 Specifically I am interested in the following research topics:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Relation Extraction, Dialogue System and Knowledge Graph.**